| A Humanist Education as one of the Preconditions for the Transformation

 vocation possible during the corresponding stage of development of a child or

+the growth of a young person.
 And then for the normal course of the process, one can render possible and

 even necessary several dedicated substitution of the very educators, namely